simon-cutts/serverless-event-sourcing/README.md

 Stuff for the next iteration:

-1. Plug in the newly released [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are atomic across both the Customer and CustomerEvent table
-2. Downstream client (KinesisStreamS3Processor) is not idempotent
+1. Downstream client (KinesisStreamS3Processor) is not idempotent
-3. Consider rewriting in Node.js with TypeScript - the cold start times are a killer!
+2. Consider rewriting in Node.js with TypeScript - the cold start times are a killer!
 8 to 10 seconds

 ## Installation
 The customer record app is written with [Spring Boot 2 framework](https://projects.spring.io/spring-boot/).
 The `StreamLambdaHandler` object is the main entry point for Lambda.

 The application can be deployed in an AWS account using the [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).

-The example `KinesisStreamS3Processor` lambda client needs an S3 bucket created.
+The example `KinesisStreamS3Processor` lambda client needs an S3 bucket created to store a copy of all events sent to the application.
 The `template.yaml` file in the root folder contains the application definition.
 Once you've created the bucket, update the bucket name in `template.yaml` file, replacing
 ```
   EventBucket:
     Type: 'AWS::S3::Bucket'